ghc-proposals/ghc-proposals/committee.rst

 Committee Roles
 ---------------

-* The committee has two co-chairs.
+* **Co-chairs.** The committee has two co-chairs.
 This role is more ceremonial than practical, as all members of the committee have the right to set the agenda and move our business forward.
-The co-chairs are the stop of last resort for any issues of contention, but are otherwise undistinguished from other members of the committee.
+The co-chairs are the stop of last resort for any issues of contention, but are not otherwise distinguished from other members of the committee.

-  Agreement among the co-chairs can initiate a process to force a member off the committee.
+  Agreement among the co-chairs can initiate a process to remove a member from the committee.
 If this happens, the co-chairs must explain their rationale to the entire committee, including the member that has been removed.
 In order to avoid public embarrassment, it is expected that this communication